aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-docx/_index.md

 {{< tab tabNum="6" >}}

-The following example demonstrates how to convert **HTML to DOCX Ruby** language applying.
-HTML is taken from the local file system, converted to DOCX and saved to the storage.
+The following example demonstrates how to convert **HTML to DOC Ruby** language applying.
+HTML is taken from the local file system, converted to DOC and saved to the local file system.
 You can download the Ruby SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby).

 ```ruby